 If you’re lucky enough to win the lottery or you have a pension plan, you may need to decide whether you want to take your earnings as a lump sum or an annuity.
 If your goal is to maximize your earnings, you may want to consider your projected lifespan, inflation rates and your personal spending and investing habits.
 We break down the differences between a lump sum payment and an annuity, plus offer examples to help you decide which one to take.
 If you have questions about managing your retirement money, talk to a local financial advisor today.

 Lump Sum vs. Annuity

-A lump sum payment often consists of multiple payments over time.
+An annuity payment often consists of multiple payments over time, such as on monthly, quarterly or annual schedules.
 A lump sum allows you to collect all of your money at one time.

 On the other hand, an annuity is a series of steady payments that are made at equal intervals over time.
 These time periods could be weekly, monthly or annually.
 An annuity allows you to regularly collect part of your money over a pre-specified time frame.

 Pros and Cons If You Have a Pension

 If your employer offers a traditional defined-benefit pension plan, you may have to make a tough choice when you hit retirement.
 Should you take a lump sum or choose monthly annuity payments for the rest of your life, and maybe for the life of your spouse and/or beneficiaries’ lives?

 Before deciding, let’s look at the pros and cons of both instances:

 |Lump Sum Payment||– You can pay large debts off quickly |

 – Left over money from a lump sum can be passed on as inheritance